KamiCreed/pyaivchat/README.md

 # Installation

-Since the above programs are basically Windows only, please install [Anaconda](https://www.anaconda.com/download/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+Since the above programs are basically Windows only, please install a python environment such as [Anaconda](https://www.anaconda.com/download/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 After installing Anaconda, open up Anaconda Prompt, create an environment, and install pipenv: